ErkanHatipoglu/nd00333-capstone/starter_file/README.md

 ![kaggle-4.png](images/kaggle/kaggle-4.png)

+The results are as follows:

+- MAE (Housing Prices Competition for Kaggle Learn Users): 14058.80470
+- RMSLE (House Prices - Advanced Regression Techniques): 0.12774

+The mean absolute error result is similar to the validation result (MAE: 14028.03885) but the root mean squared log result is much higher than the validation result (RMSLE: 0.11724).
 It seems that I am overfitting the data.
 I need to improve my model to reduce overfitting.
 Adding more data to the training set and/or making some feature engineering will probably improve the model.

 ## Hyperparameter Tuning
 ## Hyperdrive Configuration